DrMicrobit/dm-streamvalve/README.md

 - Gnu

 *** Above are the first animals, from Zebra to Gnu, as the 4th Zebra triggered a stop.
-*** As previously, you can continue the processing.
+*** You can continue the processing, the Zebra which triggered the stop will be 1st.
 - Zebra
 - Antelope
 ```